Prime Rate Canada: 2.45%

 What Causes Prime Rate to Rise and Fall?

-The Bank of Canada generally hikes the overnight rate (which lifts prime rate) when it is worried that inflation could exceed its 3% ceiling.
+The Bank of Canada typically hikes the overnight rate (which causes prime rate to increase) when it is worried that inflation could exceed its 3% upper limit.

-The Bank of Canada typically cuts the overnight rate (which reduces prime rate) when it is worried that inflation could undershoot its 1% floor.
+The Bank of Canada typically cuts the overnight rate (which causes prime rate to fall) when it is worried that inflation could undershoot its 1% floor.

 Prime Rate History